mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Rhett and Molly are married, but they separated on December 20, 2023.
 They do not have any dependents.
 Molly was planning to file for divorce, but Rhett dies on January 13, 2024, before Molly can file any legal paperwork.
 What is Molly's filing status for 2023?

-A. Married filing joint or Married filing separatelycorrect
+A. **Married filing joint or Married filing separately correct**
 B. Married filing joint or Single
 C. Qualifying Surviving Spouse
 D. Single

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.